 A leading role

-The Hunter Medical Research Institute has a strong tradition of cultivating young research talent, which its new Director, Professor Michael Nilsson is keen to continue.
+The Hunter Medical Research Institute (HMRI) has a strong tradition of cultivating young research talent, which its Director, Professor Michael Nilsson is keen to continue.

 The pair still collaborate and share an interest in stroke and brain plasticity with a translational view, from the basic functions of astrocytes in the brain to pioneering studies in modern stroke rehabilitation.

 "He was, and still is, a facilitator, a mentor and a fabulous person – his advice and guidance really helped shape my career," Nilsson reflects.
 "When I first started working in this area, astrocytes were thought to be very passive cells but he and other distinguished colleagues at the University of Gothenburg suspected that they were more involved in the inner processes of the brain and could see the potential for expansive and very interesting research.

 "We pioneered parts of the early research in this field and contributed to the growing body of evidence demonstrating that astrocytes are essential for core brain functions.
 For example, they contribute to the control of the flow of information over the synapses and are integral in brain plasticity and regeneration."

 Michael, is acutely aware of the important role the institute has played over its 14-year history in fostering emerging young medical researchers.
 He is impressed with the calibre of early and mid career researchers within the organisation, who in some cases are already leaders in their fields.
 Having a young family himself – he is a father of four children aged between three and 16 – he also is attuned to the many demands and responsibilities placed on young researchers.

 "Life is not all about work and it is important that we acknowledge that, because we need different types of stimuli and also periods of rest and recovery.
 This will ultimately lead to a more productive researcher, and a better person overall.
 I am a firm believer of that," Michael maintains.